TinLe/k8sdemo/GCP/README.md

 ![Kubernetes Cluster](images/k8s-6.png "Kubernetes Cluster")

-Fill in a question and your name and click on submit.
+Fill in a question plus your name and click on submit.
 This will generate some traffic.
 Feel free to add more questions and click around.

 ![Kubernetes Cluster](images/k8s-7.png "Kubernetes Cluster")